1.26 Emotional Support Animals (ESA) in Saint Louis University Campus Housing Policy

 - Saint Louis University will not ask for or require an individual with a disability to pay a fee or surcharge for an approved Emotional Support Animal.

-- An individual with a disability may be charged for any damage caused by his or her Emotional Support animal beyond reasonable wear and tear to the same extent that the university charges other individuals for damages beyond reasonable wear and tear.
+- An individual with a disability may be charged for any damage caused by their Emotional Support animal beyond reasonable wear and tear to the same extent that the university charges other individuals for damages beyond reasonable wear and tear.
 The owner's living accommodations may also be inspected for fleas, ticks, or other pests, as necessary.
 If fleas, ticks, or other pests are detected through inspection, the residence will be treated using approved fumigation methods by a University-approved pest control service.
 The owner will be billed for the expense of any pest treatment above and beyond standard pest management in the residence halls.
 The University shall have the right to bill the owner's account for unmet obligations under this provision.

 - The owner must fully cooperate with University personnel with regard to meeting the terms of this Policy and developing procedures for care of the animal (e.g., cleaning the animal, feeding/watering the animal, designating an outdoor relief area, disposing of feces, etc.).

 - Emotional Support animals may not be left overnight in University housing to be cared for by any individual other than the owner.
 The animal cannot be relocated to another student's on-campus residence.
-If the owner is to be absent from their residence hall overnight or longer, the animal must accompany the owner.
+If the owner is to be absent from their residence hall/apartment overnight or longer, the animal must accompany the owner.
 When the owner is not present during the day while attending classes or other activities, the owner is responsible for ensuring that the Emotional Support Animal is contained (caged or crated) as appropriate.
 The University reserves the right to inspect the enclosure to be used in containing the animal.